LaybeRize/PoliSim/README.md

 private to public all private discussions and votes are made public.
 This gives a secret organisation, which wants to announce their existance to the world, the possibility of keeping their past hidden, while posting new public content.

+## Press, Letters and Social Media

+Besides organisation one of the most important pillars for an immersive simulation is information and contracts.
+People can send letters/contracts to other members of the simulation and can write/publish press articles.
+Either in a regularly published collection made by the adminstration or requesting it to be made a breaking news article on its own.
+Both ways let the users and adminstration add context, intrigue and situation which need reactions to the simulation.

+It enables Opinion pieces and general discourse which can then be lead in the social media added to the website.
+As well as sparking discussions in the organisations.

 # Technical Information

 ## Building